-Individuals interested in applying for a diploma through Operation Recognition may download the application below, or contact the Riverside County Office of Education at (951) 826-6570 to request an application.
+Individuals interested in applying for a diploma through Operation Recognition may download the application from this site when they become available, or contact the Riverside County Office of Education at (951) 826-6570 to request an application.

 An application may be submitted by a family member of a qualifying individual, living, or deceased.
 Persons who meet qualifications, but earned a GED, are eligible.

 Riverside County’s Operation Recognition is modeled after programs implemented in other states.
 Numerous county offices of education and school districts throughout California operate similar programs.
 Operation Recognition high school diplomas are authorized by the California Education Code.
 Education Code section 51440 authorizes the granting of retroactive high school diplomas to eligible veterans.
 Education Code section 51430 authorizes the retroactive granting of diplomas to Japanese-American citizens whose internment by federal order in World War II prevented them from graduating from their home town high school.

 Riverside County residents who left high school to serve in the U.S. military during World War II (December 7, 1941 – December 31, 1946), the Korean War (June 27, 1950 – January 31, 1955), or the Vietnam War (August 5, 1964* – May 7, 1975) (*or from February 28, 1961 for veterans who served in country before August 5, 1964) may apply to receive their diplomas through Operation Recognition.
 Applicants must provide proof of Honorable Discharge from U.S. military service.